vbitzceo/LLMPodcast/README.md

 1. **From Recent Podcasts**:
    - In the sidebar, click "Copy Settings" on any previous podcast
-   - All participant details (names, personas, LLM providers, voices) are copied
+   - All participant details (names, personas, LLM providers, voices) and rounds are copied
    - Enter a new topic and generate your podcast

 2. **From Current Podcast**: